 Understanding spouse meaning is crucial to make sure that you are aware of what rights you have if you separate from your partner.

 If you have a spouse, meaning that you are married, your separation will be governed by divorce law.
-If you do not have a spouse, meaning that you are not married, there are no specific laws which deal with splitting up with your partner.
+If you do not have a spouse, meaning that you are not married, there are no specific laws that deal with splitting up with your partner.
 However, other laws can come into play with regards to, for example, property ownership.

 As always, whether or not you understand spouse meaning, you should seek independent legal advice specific to your circumstances if your relationship has broken down.